 A workflow is just a series of steps that you take, in the same order, every time single time you edit an image.

 (You can get an editing checklist in the Lightroom Starter Kit - my freebie to you!
-Just click on the image below to grab it, along with some other goodies for Lightroom)
+Go here to download it, along with some other goodies for Lightroom)

 This could mean using a preset, but presets are unlikely to give you that consistency you are looking for, simply because a preset can’t look at an image in the same way that you can.